solemansay/Day-Planner/README.md

 Finally, I set the items to local storage where they will be kept until cleared through developer tools or deleted and saved off of the text box.

 Thank you for viewing my day planner project!
-I hoped you enjoyed my solution and continue to follow my progress as a jr full-stack web developer.
+I hoped you enjoyed my solution and continue to follow my career as a jr full-stack web developer.